 - Security trainings conducted for IT teams according to their respective job roles.

-Authentication and Access Control
+Data Sharing and Role-Based Access Control

 A Wrike account administrator manages and controls individual user rights by granting specific types of user licenses.
 Details about various user licenses, roles, and authorization controls in Wrike are documented in our Help Section.

 Customer data, including tasks and folders, can only be accessed by other users within your Wrike account if those items were specifically shared with them, or if the items were placed in shared folders.

-When you access Wrike via a web browser, mobile applications, email add-in, or browser extension, TLS technology protects your information using both server authentication and data encryption.
+Wrike uses Transport Layer Security (TLS) 1.2 with a preferred AES 256 bit algorithm in CBC mode and 2048-bit server key length with industry-leading modern browsers.
+When you access Wrike via web browser, mobile applications, email add-in, or browser extension, TLS technology protects your information using both server authentication and data encryption.
 This is equivalent to network security methods used in banking and leading e-commerce sites.

 Account and Content Recovery

-Only a limited set of employees have access to our data center and the data stored in our databases: there are strict security policies for employee access, all security events are logged and monitored, and our authentication methods and data are strictly regulated.
-We limit access to customer data to employees with a job-related need, and require all those staff members to sign and agree to be bound by a confidentiality agreement.
-Accessing customer data, is only done on an as-needed basis, and only when approved by the customer (i.e. as part of a support incident) via a support token, or under authorization from senior management and security for the purposes of providing support, maintenance, and improving service quality.
+Only a limited set of employees have access to our datacenter and the data stored in our databases.
+There are strict security policies for employee access, all security events are logged and monitored, and our authentication methods and data are strictly regulated.
+Access to production requires establishing a VPN channel, multi-factor authentication, a one-time password, and a personal certificate.

+We limit access to customer data to employees with a job-related need, and require all these staff members to sign a confidentiality agreement.
+Accessing customer data is only done on an as-needed basis, and only when approved by the customer (i.e. as part of a support incident) via a support token, or under authorization from senior management and security for the purposes of providing support, maintenance, or improving service quality.